See the winners at this year’s Bafta TV Awards

 Bafta TV Awards 2023: Full list of winners

-‘Derry Girls’ star Siobhan McSweeney is among those bringing home an award
+‘Derry Girls’ star Siobhan McSweeney and ‘Sherwood’ actor Adeel Akhtar are among those bringing home awards

-The Bafta TV Awards 2023 are here, with This Is Going to Hurt, Bad Sisters and The Responder among some of the biggest nominees of the night.
+The Bafta TV Awards 2023 have drawn to a close, with This Is Going to Hurt and Bad Sisters among the shows celebrated on the night.

-This year’s ceremony takes place at the Royal Festival Hall in London, and is hosted by comedians Rob Beckett and Romesh Ranganathan.
+This year’s ceremony took place at the Royal Festival Hall in London, and was hosted by comedians Rob Beckett and Romesh Ranganathan.

-The pair take over from Richard Ayoade, who has hosted for the past three years.
+The pair took over from Richard Ayoade, who had hosted for the past three years.
 Follow live updates from the ceremony here.

-Among the other shows in contention for the night’s awards are Derry Girls, Big Boys, I Hate Suzie Too and Am I Being Unreasonable?.
+Among the other shows in contention for the night’s awards were Derry Girls, Big Boys, I Hate Suzie Too and I Am Ruth.

 Drama series